Physical Therapy Department

-ASU’s physical therapy program provides opportunities for interactive learning in our problem-oriented, competency-based curriculum focused on primary body systems (cardiopulmonary, integumentary, musculoskeletal and neurosensory).
+ASU’s Physical Therapy Department provides opportunities for interactive learning in our problem-oriented, competency-based curriculum focused on primary body systems (cardiopulmonary, integumentary, musculoskeletal and neurosensory).
 The experienced professional faculty provide an exceptional blend of educational, research and clinical expertise for students desiring a career in physical therapy.

 Doctor of Physical Therapy (DPT)

-ASU’s physical therapy program offers a fully accredited, contemporary, 36-month entry-level graduate professional program leading to the Doctor of Physical Therapy (D.P.T.).
+ASU’s Physical Therapy Department offers a fully accredited, contemporary, 36-month entry-level graduate professional program leading to the Doctor of Physical Therapy (D.P.T.).
 Students begin their lock step, sequenced professional course of study in their first summer term to complete the full-time curricular course of study.
 Up to 26 individuals will be recommended to the Dean of the College of Graduate Studies for admission into the D.P.T. program.
 The program offers several opportunities rarely found elsewhere in other Texas physical therapy programs:

 - An unparalleled Carr Graduate Scholarship Program offering a distinctive scholarship opportunity to highly qualified students to earn their D.P.T. degree with most tuition paid.